 We found the ANA supply building arms room and explained our plight through our interpreter.
 Since this whole situation was a little outside the box, even for the ANA, the Afghan sergeant went to go fetch the officer in charge of supply.
 I was getting a little nervous about the fact that one of the AK’s was broken beyond repair.
 I had valid circumstances, but if it had been a U.S. rifle, I would be looking at a very long line of explanations and paperwork just to ensure the cost of the weapon would not be coming out of my paycheck.
 I was hoping the Afghan that we found would still be green enough to hold common sense in high regard and that their own system was still undeveloped enough to just write off broken equipment.

-It apparently took a while to find the right guy and we loitered around in the ANA main supply area.
-After about ten minutes, a couple more senior ANA officers came through the door and looked us over.
+It took a while for him to find the right guy and we loitered around in the ANA main supply area.
+Finally, a couple more senior ANA officers came through the door and looked us over.

 I should probably mention that, at this point, I looked like warmed over death.
 I was a couple days out of an amnesiatic concussion, loaded with Percocet, had a faceful of stitches over a huge black eye, and I wasn’t moving very fast with broken ribs.